Softpanorama

 There are several useful documents about ruby written for Perl programmers.
 For example documentation To Ruby From Perl lists several differences:

 I would add that unlike Perl, Ruby has no variable declaration.
 This means there is no local variable scope.
 The first variable assignment defines its scope.
-There is no operators ++ and -- (may not yet :-).
+There is no operators ++ and -- (may be not yet :-).
 Also methods cannot be used before definition (one pass syntax analyzer).

 Here is the list of gotchas from Ruby (programming language) - Wikipedia, the free encyclopedia